laurentkempe/laurentkempe.github.io/source/_posts/Groove-Virtual-Office-Tips-2-Fast-access-to-a-file.md

-title: Groove Virtual Office Tips #2 : Fast access to a file
+title: "Groove Virtual Office Tips #2 : Fast access to a file"
+permalink: "Groove-Virtual-Office-Tips-2-Fast-access-to-a-file"
 date: 5/22/2005 10:40:00 PM
 updated: 5/22/2005 10:40:00 PM
-tags: [""]
+disqusIdentifier: 20050522104000
+alias:
+ - /post/Groove-Virtual-Office-Tips-2-Fast-access-to-a-file.aspx/index.html
 ---
 We have seen in the first tips ["Fast access to Workspaces"](http://weblogs.asp.net/lkempe/archive/2005/05/21/408188.aspx), in this one we will see how to access a file saved in file